-- 1. Marks are given on a scale from 1 to 10.
+- 1. Final marks are given on a scale from 1 to 10.
 Marks are given with a maximum of one decimal after the point. - 2.
-For final marks only decimals 0 or 5 can be given. - 3.
-The final marks between 5 and 6 (5.5) cannot be given. - 4.
-If the final mark is calculated on the basis of partial marks, all marks that are taken into account are marks with 1 decimal after the decimal point. - 5.
-Any final mark of 6.0 or higher counts as passed. - 6.
+For final marks only decimals 0 or 5 can be given.
+Final marks between 5 and 6 (5.5) cannot be given. - 3.
+If the final grade is calculated on the basis of partial figures, the individual partial figures will not be rounded.
+The final grade is calculated from the partial grades, with all digits after the decimal point.
+The final grade shall then be rounded in accordance with the provisions of paragraphs 1 and 2 - 4.
+Any final mark of 6.0 or higher counts as passed. - 5.
 In cases where the examination of a component consists of two or more parts, each of which are graded separately, the (weighted) mean of these marks (meaning: the final mark) must be rounded off using the following table: